 Regular chores: Sleep in (yes, I consider this a chore!
 Or get up when you want, but be quiet and do not bother mama bear before eight!)
 Make your bed, clean your room, get dressed, tidy up bathroom, clean up breakfast, empty dishwasher, practice musical instrument and do homework.
 Only rule- Everything needs to be done before noon to do the fun activity for the day.

-**Due to our crazy hot weather here in Saint George Utah- we will flip-flop our daily schedule by doing the fun activity in the morning and come home for lunch.
-Then, during naptime (the hottest part of the day) the kiddies will do their chores, baby naps and mama get a break.
+**Due to our crazy hot weather here in Saint George Utah- we flip-flop our daily schedule by doing the fun activity in the morning and come home for lunch.
+Then, during naptime (the hottest part of the day) the kiddies do their chores, baby naps and mama get a break.
 Again, the best part of summer is you decide on the schedule and do what is best for your family.

 Three Stages of Homework:

 1.)
 READ– We read every day during the summer and depending on the age determines the time limit.

 For my daughter (who is a book worm and could finish a chapter book every couple of days) I don’t set a reading timer.
 My third grader reads for twenty to thirty minutes.
 The Preschooler is starting to recognize sight words- we practice his simple BOB books everyday.
 And then I will read the books (more than likely Super Hero themed) from the library we picked out together.

 If your child struggles to read, reading with them is the smartest ways to develop the incredible world of reading.
 There are so many books that have been adapted to film- start with those books!
 Ask you child which movie looks interesting and have them first read the book.

 Several summer’s ago we read C. S. Lewis, Narnia- Lion the Witch and the Wardrobe.
 While I read to the kids- they wrote/drew in their journals then once then once the book was over- we watched the movie together.
 When we watched the movie, she enjoyed watching the characters she learned to love come to life.